skip to content

 • The business limit is phased out for Canadian-controlled private corporations (CCPCs) based on the greater of two components:

-• For corporations that have taxable capital employed in Canada of more than $10 million, the business limit is reduced on a straight- line basis and is eliminated when taxable capital reaches $50 million.
+1. For corporations that have taxable capital employed in Canada of more than $10 million, the business limit is reduced on a straight-line basis and is eliminated when taxable capital reaches $50 million.

 • The corporate tax rates are temporarily reduced for qualifying companies involved in zero-emission technology manufacturing or process activities.
 The tax rates on zero-emission technology manufacturing profits would be 4.5% where that income would otherwise be taxed at the 9% small business tax rate, and 7.5% where that income would otherwise be taxed at the 15% general corporate tax rate.
-The reduced tax rates apply to taxation years that begin after 2021 and will be gradually phased out in taxation years that begin in 2032 (instead of 2029), and fully phased out for taxation years that begin after 2034 (instead of 2031).
+The reduced tax rates apply to taxation years that begin after 2021 and are legislated to be gradually phased out in taxation years that begin in 2032, and to be fully phased out for taxation years that begin after 2034.

 • 30.67% of investment income is eligible for a refund at the rate of 38.33% of dividends paid.